wilgru/USYDBC-WG-10-Team-Profile-Generator/README.md

 <a name="Installation"></a>
 ## Installation

-Install the program using the following git command in thhe terminal:
+Install the program using the following git clone command in the terminal:

 ```bash
 git clone git@github.com:wilgru/USYDBC-WG-10-Team-Profile-Generator.git